mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 🌟 We first build an opinion about a person based on our **past experiences** and **observation**, so based on those **opinion** we either **respond to a conversation** or **start a new one** or **never talk again**.
 You now have clear picture of what a dialog system should look like. **Let’s elaborate**

-A good dialog system contains these components: (btw I come up with few of the names so it may sound stupid) discussed in more detail [here](#components-dialog-system)
+A good dialog system contains these components: (btw I come up with few of the names so it may sound stupid)

 1. 🕵️ **_Observer_** : Something that tracks the actions, choices and possessions of player (long term memory )like a hybrid “Save” system.